Atlantic City Science Fair Hopes to Shrink ‘Digital Divide’ Among Youth of Color

 “[The Atlantic City Boys & Girls Club] and their community supporters are changing lives by empowering kids with creative new learning opportunities,” Cook said in the Twitter post.
 “Apple is honored to support [Boys & Girls Clubs] across the U.S. with technology to help students push the boundaries of what’s possible.”

 “I worked four years at the Apple store in Atlantic City,” Williams said.
 “It’s been like putting together pieces of a puzzle.
 I would not have been as good of a teacher without the presentation skills I learned while working at the Apple store.
-I would have been as good of a teacher for my students here without teaching 10 years in Atlantic City schools and exposing our kids to the world of technology.”
+I wouldn’t have been as good of a teacher for my students here without teaching 10 years in Atlantic City schools and exposing our kids to the world of technology.”

 Stephanie Koch, the CEO of the Atlantic City Boys & Girls Club, praised Williams to Apple.